z3kyz/sk1ddymap/README.md

 The Modern Port Scanner

 ## Overview
 sk1ddymap is an advanced multi-threaded port scanner that allows you to scan a range of ports on any target system.
 It's designed to be fast, efficient, and customizable.
-Users can download the precompiled binary for their platform and start scanning without needing to view or modify the source code.

 ## Features
 - Multi-threaded scanning for faster results